Engaging Your Community Now to Prevent Illegal Celebratory Gunfire on NYE

 2. Communicate and collaborate broadly.
 In addition to engaging agency personnel, incorporate local prosecutors and local trauma hospital leadership to amplify the danger of celebratory gunfire.

 3. Knock on doors – Assign uniformed agency personnel to visit each address on the hot spot list and talk with residents during the days before New Year’s Eve.
-Take the time to explain the dangers of celebratory gunfire and tell of first-hand tragedies the local agency might have experienced.
+Take the time to explain the dangers of celebratory gunfire and tell of first-hand tragedies the local agency might have experienced caused by falling bullets.

 5. Assign special police units – During the New Year’s Eve period assign special police units, or overtime cars, to hot spot areas for quick response to gunfire alerts.